mikechambers/darci/README.md

 5 0 * * * rm /home/mesh/logs/cron.log
 ```

-This entries will run dclim once an hour (to check for an udpated manifest),
+This entries will run dclim once an hour (to check for an updated manifest),
 and log output to a log directory in the specified home directory (update the
 path where you want the cron.log file to be place).
 The log file can be
 useful to confirm where the manifest is being saved to, as well as debug anything